rootnegativ1/unifi-wifi/README.md

   |---|---|---|
   | none | | |

-  Whenever WLAN settings (i.e. passwords) are changed directly on the controller, use this service to update the binary sensor and camera entities
+  Whenever WLAN settings (i.e. passwords) are changed directly on the controller, use this service to update the binary sensor and image entities

 [^1]: https://my.home-assistant.io/create-link/
 [^2]: https://stackoverflow.com/questions/5284147/validating-ipv4-addresses-with-regexp